 For more information, contact the SPLOST Program Management Office at 706-613-3025 or firstname.lastname@example.org.

-Each week, The Georgia Sun highlights some of the meetings you need to know about in your local community to keep you informed and to make sure you know what decisions your elected officials are considering and how your tax dollars are being spent.
+Each week, The Georgia Sun highlights some of the meetings and local government actions you need to know about in your community to keep you informed and to make sure you know what decisions your elected officials are considering and how your tax dollars are being spent.

 Get More Context: With the barrage of information coming through your social media feeds and phone notifications, it can be hard to get a clear picture of what’s happening in your community and throughout the state.
 Click here to see what else is happening in The Peach State and get your news in context instead of relying on social media feeds and notifications for your news.
 We’ll help you stay informed.